TriPSs/conventional-changelog-action/README.md

 > version is already known and a new changelog has been generated.
 You can run any chores across your
 > repository that should be added and commited with the release commit.

-An absolute path to the `.js` script file must be provided when specifying the `pre-commit` hook.
-File should contain all its dependencies bundled in itself just like for the webapp.
+Specified path could be relative or absolute.
+If it is relative, then it will be based on the `GITHUB_WORKSPACE` path.

 Script should:
 - be a CommonJS module
 - have a single export: `exports.preCommit = (props) => { /* ... */ }`
 - not have any return value
-- be bundled
+- be bundled (contain all dependencies in itself, just like the bundled webapp)

 `preCommit` function can be `async`.